MahboobMMonza/MeshIslandGenerator/README.md

 -rw-r--r--  1 mosser  staff    29K 29 Jan 10:52 voronoi.mesh
 mosser@azrael generator %
 ```

+__NOTE__: Some options may be skipped and compensated for by the generator program, but the mesh type and file name must be specified before running.

 ### Island

 To create an island for an existing mesh, go to the `island` directory, and use `java -jar` to run the product.
 The product multiple arguments, each with it's own switch as described below. the name of the file where the generated mesh will be stored as binary.